helium/HIP/0107-preventing-gaming-within-the-mobile-subdao.md

 - A $20 MOBILE burn be submitted along with CPI submissions
 - A $10 MOBILE burn be submitted when updating location information on outdoor Wi-Fi Access Points
-- Giving Service Providers the authority to temporarily deactivate radios/access points if there is suspicion of gaming
+- Giving Service Providers the authority to temporarily deactivate radios/access points if they are suspected of gaming

 ## Motivation: